 System Clock and Time Protocols

-The switch uses the system clock for displaying the time and for time-stamping messages.
-The system clock is set to Coordinated Universal Time (UTC); the switch calculates local time based on the time zone setting.
-Time-stamps and time displays are in local time.
-The system clock can be set either manually or via Network Time Protocol (NTP); any NTP servers properly configured on the switch override time that is manually entered.
+The switch uses the system clock to time-stamp all events, logs, and system messages.
+Setting the system clock to Coordinated Universal Time (UTC) allows the switch to calculate and display the local time for administrative purposes based on the configured time zone.
+The system clock can be set manually, but the preferred method for synchronization uses Network Time Protocol (NTP).
+Any properly configured NTP servers on the switch override manually entered clock settings.

 Configuring the Time Zone